You need not wait till January 1 before you plan your marketing strategy and tactic to stay ahead of your business competition in the coming year.

 Whether or not you like it, your customers are your boss.
 Without them, you will not be in business.
 It’s as simple as that.

-customers are the lifeblood of your business, so you better pay attention to their behaviours.
+Customers are the lifeblood of your business, so you better pay attention to their behaviours.

 Your customer’s expectations are not static!
 They can change on a whim according to their economic circumstances.
 So, do you know what your customer’s expectations are now?

-I’m not talking about your customer’s expectations last week, last month, last year or the past five years.
+I was not talking about your customer’s expectations last week, last month, last year or the past five years.
 I’m talking about their expectations at this very moment!
 Do you know of it?

 Don’t spend all your resources fishing for new customers and neglect your existing customers.
 Focus on strengthening your relationship with your current customers.

-Where proper, offer perks, discounts, etc., to show your appreciation to your long-term customers and discourage them from abandoning you for your competitors.
+Where proper, offer perks, discounts, etc., to show appreciation to your long-term customers and discourage them from abandoning you for your competitors.